-Lymphomas are a type of cancer that arises from lymphocytes.
-These malignancies are classified into Hodgkin lymphomas, which are characterized by the presence of Reed-Sternberg cells, and non-Hodgkin lymphomas (NHLs), which comprise all other types of lymphoma.
-NHLs are further classified according to the cell type, i.e., B cells, T cells, and natural killer (NK) cells, and tumor grade.
+Lymphomas are malignancies that arise from lymphocytes and are classified as either Hodgkin lymphomas (characterized by Reed-Sternberg cells) or non-Hodgkin lymphomas (NHLs), which comprise all other types of lymphoma.
+NHLs are further classified according to cell type, i.e., B cells, T cells, and natural killer (NK) cells; location (nodal or extranodal); and tumor grade.
 Low-grade tumors originate from mature cells that have a slow growth rate and an indolent clinical course.
-The most common low-grade B-cell lymphoma is follicular lymphoma, while the most common low-grade T-cell lymphomas are the cutaneous T-cell lymphomas such as mycosis fungoides.
-High-grade tumors, on the other hand, have a rapid growth rate and an aggressive clinical course.
-Certain subtypes of NHL are more common in children and young adults, such as Burkitt lymphoma.
-There is a variety of treatment options, depending on the type of lymphoma.
+The most common low-grade B-cell lymphoma is follicular lymphoma, while the most common low-grade T-cell lymphomas are cutaneous T-cell lymphomas, such as mycosis fungoides.
+High-grade tumors have a rapid growth rate and an aggressive clinical course.
+Certain subtypes of NHL, such as Burkitt lymphoma, are more common in children and young adults than in older adults.
+NHL is diagnosed by obtaining a biopsy of the affected tissue and carrying out a detailed assessment, including immunophenotyping, genetics, and molecular testing.
+These studies allow for the identification of specific NHL subtypes, which guides treatment.
 Generally, treatment involves a combination of chemotherapy and radiation therapy.
-Limited disease low-grade tumors and high-grade NHL are treated with a curative approach.
-Advanced, low-grade tumors are treated with a palliative approach in symptomatic patients.
+Patients with high-grade NHLs and those with low-grade tumors and limited disease are treated with curative intent.
+Patients with advanced, low-grade tumors who experience symptoms usually receive palliative treatment.

-- NHL is the most common hematopoietic neoplasm
+- Incidence: NHL is the most common hematopoietic neoplasm.

 Epidemiological data refers to the US, unless otherwise specified.

 - Immunodeficiency: congenital immunodeficiencies, AIDS, history of chemotherapy and/or immunosuppressive therapy